-It took a recent outing to his new restaurant on Seattle’s Capitol Hill, Poppy, to push me over the edge, so to speak.
+It took an outing to his restaurant on Seattle’s Capitol Hill, Poppy, to push me over the edge, so to speak.
 After our inspired meal, I purchased the aforementioned cookbook and also his newer cookbook, The Herbal Kitchen: Cooking with Fragrance and Flavor.
 The chef himself graciously visited out table and signed both books.

 That was a few weeks ago, and I can’t put either book down.
 The dishes strike me as radically innovative and yet subtle and unpretentious at the same time.
 I want to eat them all.
 The pages are now adorned with multi-colored flags and Post It notes that capture my thoughts about how to work some of these intriguing herbal concepts into my own culinary explorations.